-A. Direct Patient Care: No ceiling will be imposed on this cost center.
+A. Direct patient care: No ceiling will be imposed on this cost center.

 B. A&G and R&B: The per diem costs for administration and general and for room and board will be grouped together for the establishment of a ceiling.
-This ceiling will be calculated at 110% of the median of allowable costs for the base year, indexed to 12/31 of the base year.
-The ceiling will then be indexed to the mid-point of year 1 and set.
-For years 2 and 3, the ceiling will not be recalculated, but rather will be indexed forward using the appropriate inflation factor described earlier in these regulations.
+This ceiling will be calculated at [110%] one hundred ten percent of the median of allowable costs for the base year, indexed to 12/31 of the base year.
+The ceiling will then be indexed to the mid-point of year [1] one and set.
+For years [2 and 3] two and three, the ceiling will not be recalculated, but rather will be indexed forward using the appropriate inflation factor described earlier in these regulations.

-C. Facility Cost:
+C. Facility cost:

-- (1) No ceiling will be imposed on this cost center, except in relation to leases. - (2) Effective for leases executed and binding on both parties on or after September 1, 1990, total allowable lease costs for the entire term of the lease for each facility will be limited to an amount determined by a discounted cash flow technique which will provide the lessor and annual rate of return on the fair market value of the facility equal to one times the average of the rates of interest on special issues of public debt obligations issued to the Federal Hospital Insurance Trust Fund for the twelve months prior to the date the facility became a provider in the New Mexico Medicaid program.
-The rates of interest for this fund are published in both the Federal Register and the Commerce Clearing House (CCH). - (3) The rate of return described above will be exclusive of any escalator clauses contained in the lease.
-The effect of escalator clauses will be considered at the time they become effective and the reasonableness of such clauses will be determined by the inflation factor described in Subsection B of 8.313.3.12 NMAC of these regulations. - (4) Any appraisal necessary to determine the fair market value of the facility will be the sole responsibility of the provider an is not an allowable cost for reimbursement under the program.
-The appraisals must be conducted by an apprais er certified by a nationally recognized entity, and such appraiser must be familiar with the health care industry, specifically long term care, and must be familiar with geographic area in which the facility is located.
-Prior to the appraisal taking place, the provider must submit to the Department the name of the appraiser, a copy of his/her certification, and a brief description of the appraiser's relevant experience.
-The use of a particular appraiser is subject to the approval of the Department.
+(1) No ceiling will be imposed on this cost center, except in relation to leases.

+(2) Effective for leases executed and binding on both parties on or after September 1, 1990, total allowable lease costs for the entire term of the lease for each facility will be limited to an amount determined by a discounted cash flow technique which will provide the lessor and annual rate of return on the fair market value of the facility equal to one times the average of the rates of interest on special issues of public debt obligations issued to the federal hospital insurance trust fund for the twelve months prior to the date the facility became a provider in the New Mexico medicaid program.
+The rates of interest for this fund are published in both the federal register and the commerce clearing house (CCH).

+(3) The rate of return described above will be exclusive of any escalator clauses contained in the lease.
+The effect of escalator clauses will be considered at the time they become effective and the reasonableness of such clauses will be determined by the inflation factor described in Subsection B of 8.313.3.12 NMAC [of these regulations].

+(4) Any appraisal necessary to determine the fair market value of the facility will be the sole responsibility of the provider [an] and is not an allowable cost for reimbursement under the program.
+The appraisals must be conducted by an appraiser certified by a nationally recognized entity, and such appraiser must be familiar with the health care industry, specifically long-term care, and must be familiar with geographic area in which the facility is located.
+Prior to the appraisal taking place, the provider must submit to the department the name of the appraiser, a copy of [his/her] their certification, and a brief description of the appraiser's relevant experience.
+The use of a particular appraiser is subject to the approval of the department.

-[2-1-95; 8.313.3.13 NMAC - Rn, 8 NMAC 4.MAD.732.D.V, 11-1-00]
+[2/1/1995; 8.313.3.13 NMAC - Rn, 8 NMAC 4.MAD.732.D.V, 11/1/2000; A, xx/xx/xxxx]